takeshi30rou/my_colony_analysis/tests/README.md

 ##
 Before you test this repository, please download from [here](https://drive.google.com/drive/folders/1oGhDGgz8nyfXi1upOZf3obbIuDiuBR4O?usp=sharing).
-Then place the files and folder f as follows.
+Then place the files and folder as follows.

 ```
 colony_analysis